University of Gloucestershire: Students' Union

-The University of Gloucestershire's Students' Union has four full-time officers and 11 part-time officers.
+The University of Gloucestershire's Students' Union has three full-time officers.
 The officers are voted for by students.
 The Students' Union provides a number of opportunities for students including volunteering and part-time work.
 The Students' Union runs an annual summer ball.

 The Students' Union supports the running of over 30 sports teams' societies ranging from Rugby, Netball and Hockey to Equestrian, Trampoline and Kendo.
 Societies include Beekeeping, RAG (Raising and Giving) and subject-based societies.
 The University of Gloucestershire competes in a sports varsity tournament every year playing against the University of Worcester and until 2015 remained undefeated for 10 years.
 The Varsity2015 events attracted controversy following scuffles between students from each University during the Rugby Union match.

 The Students' Union organises the Student-Led Teaching Awards which invites students to vote for outstanding teaching and support staff.
 The ceremony is held jointly with the university's Staff Excellence Awards at Cheltenham Town Hall.